yoyotdelamuerte/birds-fly/README.md

 - **Show links between birds:** You can see each interactions between birds when they fly.
 - **Change birds colors:** You can randomly change birds colors.
 - **See birds concentration:** You can see birds concentration in each area.
+- **See birds positions historic:** You can see birds position historic for a limited length.
 ## 🔖  Requirements
 - **Python 3.12 🐍**
 - **Pygame library**